 “Today, Mexico’s most popular wine producing regions are in Baja California (Valle de Guadalupe), Northern Mexico (Parras de la Fuente), and Central Mexico (Queretaro, Zacatecas, Guanajuato) where grapevines thrive in the Mediterranean-like climate and high altitudes.
 Throughout the year, thousands of international travelers come to enjoy wine tastings, grape stomping, music, cuisine and scenic Mexican vineyards.”

-There are now five wonderful wineries between San Miguel and Dolores Hidalgo.
+There are now seven wonderful wineries between San Miguel and Dolores Hidalgo or close to Dolores located on Rutas del Vino de Guanajuato #4.